2018 marks one hundred years since women won the right to vote for the first time.

 Dr Helen Pankhurst, granddaughter of Sylvia Pankhurst was warmly welcomed to UNISON national women’s conference in February and spoke about her recently published book ‘Deeds not Words’ in which she discusses the questions on so many women’s mind about how far the struggle for women’s equality has come and what equality looks like for women in the 21st Century.
 Helen believes that whilst much progress has been made in the one hundred years since her great grandmother voted for the first time that there still remains a lot of work to do.
 The book is on sale now in hardback – the paperback version is due out later this year.

-If you are interested in learning more about the women who took part in the campaigns for the vote, there is a wealth of information being shared on social media throughout the month and there are links to some useful websites below.
+If you are interested in learning more about the women who took part in the campaigns for the vote, there are links to some useful websites below.
 UNISON also runs a women’s history course in the South East as well as being able to provide shorter workshops for branches.
-During Women’s History Month you might be interested in doing something special to commemorate the 100 years of the vote for women and we have listed some ideas below and links to resources that you might find useful.
+You might be interested in doing something special to commemorate the 100 years of the vote for women and we have listed some ideas below and links to resources that you might find useful.
 Organisers in the South East are able to assist branches with this too.